rktjmp/hotpot.nvim/README.md

 and `fnl` directories, but the plugin author has post-processed the compiled lua code, or is using an incompatible fennel version, etc.

-In most cases, such as your config, Hotpot wont create `mod/lua/code.lua` and you wont run into any issues but it may encounter friction when writing a plugin in fennel.
+In most cases, such as your config, Hotpot won't create `mod/lua/code.lua` and you won't run into any issues but it may encounter friction when writing a plugin in fennel.

 # Quirks